 ** "Obamacare" (formally known as the Affordable Care Act) became fully operational in Fall, 2013.
 The law guarantees insurance coverage to all persons, regardless of pre-existing conditions.
 The key to using Obamacare is the government's own website, which may be found at www.HealthCare.gov.
 For individuals who do not possess health insurance at a job they hold, coverage under this option is guaranteed.
 Each state may also add rights/benefits for its own citizens which track with Obamacare's offerings.

 ** Claims of illegal employment discrimination or harassment must be raised in a legal sense, in the proper legal forum, within very short time frames.
-Courts and/or the government more generally are unable to advertise this fact for the benefit of the public, as they lack funding to assist the public in an informational sense.
+Courts and/or the government more generally are unable to advertise this fact for the benefit of the public, as they lack funding for this purpose.
 Nor do applicable public agencies, as they also lack funding to advise the public of the time limitations to act on their job rights.
-Many persons are unaware of this reality.
+Many persons are unaware of these issues.
 Laws protecting individuals from workplace mistreatment contain exceedingly short 'statutes of limitations.'
 In other words, someone with a claim of unlawful treatment or discrimination at work must act quite rapidly - within six months in many cases - to start their legal complaint properly.
 Claims of discrimination or harassment in the workplace typically must be raised first with the applicable federal or state Agency before they are brought in Court.
 The deadline to make such agencies aware of your legal concern about your treatment at work is often six months from the date the unlawful treatment occurs.

 ** Normally, a claim of workplace discrimination or harassment must first be made to a state or federal agency, and not to the Court.
 The discrimination laws created by state and federal government require this procedure.
 This process allows claims to be considered by a governmental agency before a Court hears the case.
 Call our law office toll-free at 877.506.7111, or in the Kansas City at 913.438.2760 for more information.
 Alternatively, email us at Office.Kuhllaw@gmail.com.